leo0-07/dStorage/README.md

 the goal of the dStorage meta class is study and implements some other classes.

-The project structure need an special atention for learn in github usage.
+The project structure need a special atention for learn in github usage.

 the dStorage class give some funcions to create databases, and automaticaly generate an gui and console interface for the data class and database.